 Maybe compare to DUCC, since geometry is similar.
 Emphasis that is single channel spectrometer

 Talk about extension capabilities?
+Probably you will not show spectra from the extended version, so you can skip this

-I’d like to call it something other than KAP, since the other two spectrometers are referred to by their geometries, not the crystal type
+I’d like to call it something other than KAP, since the other two spectrometers are referred to by their geometries, not the crystal type I absolutely agree

 Specifications and Comparison: